ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-1-parts-of-class.rst

     Figure 2: Turtle Class Diagram

 When you are given a problem specification, look for the **nouns** to identify what classes you need to create.
-For example, say you were hired to create a program that keeps track of "students at your school and the courses they are taking", what classes would you create?
+For an example, try the problem below.

 |Exercise| **Check Your Understanding**